NTN-based 6G Localization: Vision, Role of LEOs, and Open Problems: Introduction

-In order to provide a comprehensive understanding of the current and future landscape of positioning systems in cellular networks, we begin by providing a detailed overview of the evolution of positioning systems across different cellular standards, with specific emphasis on the current 5G activities on NTN-based location verification that requires a coarse location estimate.
-To extend NTN support for accurate positioning, we identify and investigate two prospective positioning frameworks that are likely study items for 6G: Multi-LEO positioning and augmenting single LEO positioning with GNSS.
+In order to provide a comprehensive understanding of the current and future landscape of positioning systems in cellular networks and NTNs, we begin by providing a detailed overview of the evolution of positioning systems across different cellular standards, with specific emphasis on the current 5G activities on NTN-based location verification that requires a coarse location estimate.
+Next, we outline the evolution of traditional NTN navigation systems, the relevant support in 3GPP, and highlight the growing interest and suitability of LEOs for location-based services.
+To extend NTN support for accurate positioning, we identify and investigate two prospective positioning frameworks that are likely study items for 6G: multi-LEO positioning and augmenting single-LEO and multi-LEO setups with GNSS.
 To evaluate the performance of these systems in comparison to 5G location verification, we conduct an extensive simulation study using a Cram\'{e}r-Rao lower bound (CRLB) analysis.
 Additionally, we discuss some of the challenges specific to 3GPP standards that need to be addressed in order to enable these technologies in 6G.
 Finally, we highlight open problems that arise when LEOs are utilized for positioning, as they were originally deployed for communication purposes.